chriscauley/intro-to-html/css/README.md

 <br><br>

-* select by id - The number sign selects elements by id.
+* **select by id** `#id` - The number sign selects elements by id.
 Maybe we want all of the text inside `id="mainnav"` to be 2px smaller than the rest of the body.
 We do this by adding the following to "style.css".

 ```css
 #mainnav {